HanetakaChou/hanetakachou.github.io/src/Image-Synthesis/Skin.md

 And the $\displaystyle ||\operatorname{a_p}||_1$ is divided twice here.
 This is not consistent with the formula in the paper.
 Perhaps the **strength** in the demo source code, which is the **SubsurfaceColor** in the UE4, is used to alleviate these two errors.
 3. According to the **numerical quadrature**, the function value sampled from the irradiance texture should be multiplied by the difference of the domain $\displaystyle \operatorname{\Delta} x$ or $\displaystyle \operatorname{\Delta} y$ (the **scale** in the **SSSSBlurPS**).

-Note that two other approaches are mentioned by \[Jimenez 2015\] as well.
-One is the low-rank approximation using SVD, and the other is the artist-friendly model.
-However, the low-rank approximation is rejected by \[Jimenez 2015\] himself and the artist-friendly model is neither implemented by the demo source code nor the UE4.
-And thus these two approaches will not be involved.

 ### 2-2\.
 Transmittance